debug_traceBlockByHash - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for debug_traceBlockByHash method:
+Here is the list of body parameters for the debug_traceBlockByHash

-jsonrpc: The version of the JSON-RPC protocol being used.
+jsonrpc: A string specifying the version of the JSON-RPC protocol.
 Typically, this is "2.0".

-error: An object containing details about any error that occurred during the request.
+error: An object containing details about any error that occurred during the execution of the request.

 Use Cases